 For more on creating a captivating content strategy for your online events, check our blog post here.

 The best way to win your audience’s attention?
 Knowing how much of it to ask for.
 So while planning your event schedule, consider best practices on audience behavior during sessions.
-In our experience, we see audience interest during a standard event session peak between the 20- and 40-minute mark, then peter off.
+In our experience, audience interest during a standard event session peaks between the 20- and 40-minute mark, then peters off.
 So aim to make your agenda sessions 50 minutes to an hour long, depending on the speaker’s skill level and your business needs.

 Similarly, breakout sessions capped at 30 minutes, with 20 minutes for conversation, are most effective.
 And 63% of people say that the ideal time for a virtual round table discussion is between 60 and 90 minutes, depending on the audience’s interest level and conversation quality.

 Captivating your audience’s attention is difficult in any setting, and doubly so at a virtual event.
-But by leveraging your virtual event platform’s features and your own stories, you can inspire your audience and keep them coming back for more.
+But by leveraging your virtual event platform’s features and your own stories, you can go beyond grabbing attention and truly engage your audience.

 Want to learn more about the world's most innovative companies are leveraging online events to drive business results?
 BigMarker's team of Account Executives is here to help.
 Contact us at email@example.com to get started or schedule a demo today.